romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## findBy

-`.findBy` Takes the same arguments as `.where` and returns single record, throws `NotFoundError` if not found.
+`.findBy` Takes the same arguments as `.where` and returns a single record, throwing `NotFoundError` if not found.

 ```ts
 Table.findBy(...conditions)